vinkrish/DataStructure-Algorithm-Snippets_Java/README.md

 **Principle of Indecent Exposure:** This principle guarantees that the component type at compile time will be a reifiable type.

+Based on above principle, never publicly expose an array where the components do not have a reifiable type.

 **Principle of Truth in Advertising:** This principle guarantees that the reified component type returned at run time must be a subtype of the reifiable component type declared at compile time.

 Converse to cast-iron guarantee, above principle illustrates if there are unchecked warnings, then casts inserted by erasure may fail.